 Meniscus Tear Rehabilitation:

-- After the surgery, physical therapy will be recommended to strengthen the muscles surrounding the knee joint.
+After the surgery, physical therapy will be recommended to strengthen the muscles surrounding the knee joint.
 You can schedule your appointment at the nearest JAG-ONE Physical Therapy location to you.
 We have over 100 locations throughout New Jersey, New York and Pennsylvania.

 Meniscus Tear Prevention:

 - Strong muscles in the thigh – quadriceps, adductors, and hamstrings

 - Stretch before and after you exercise

 If you're experiencing knee pain from a meniscus tear, our expert team at JAG-ONE Physical Therapy can help.
 We specialize in treating knee injuries and can provide you with personalized care.
 Contact us today or schedule an appointment to get started on your road to recovery.